keploy/community-blog/cmha8r5d9000102l82e4tepbm.md

 ---
 title: "What Is a Traceability Matrix and How to Use It Effectively?"
-seoTitle: "Traceability Matrix in Agile & Software Testing | Keploy"
+seoTitle: "Role of Traceability Matrix in Software Testing"
-seoDescription: "Master the requirement traceability matrix with this step-by-step guide, examples, and tips to keep your Agile projects fully aligned and tested."
+seoDescription: "Master the requirements of traceability matrix in software testing with this step-by-step guide, examples, tips to keep your agile projects fully aligned"
 datePublished: Tue Oct 28 2025 07:24:35 GMT+0000 (Coordinated Universal Time)
 cuid: cmha8r5d9000102l82e4tepbm
 slug: what-is-a-traceability-matrix